Marathon Travel

 How to Plan the Perfect Race-cation

-I’ve toed the start line in Berlin, Chicago, and New York City.
-Each race taught me something new — not just about running, but about how to travel smarter around a race.
-Here’s everything I’ve learned.
+I’ve toed the start line in Boston, Berlin, Chicago, and New York City.
+Each race taught me something new about how to travel smarter around a marathon.

 The Golden Rule: Arrive Early

 Arrive at least two days before race day.
-This gives you time to collect your bib at the expo without rushing, explore the city at a relaxed pace, and most importantly — rest your legs.
 Race expos are notoriously exhausting.
-For international races like Tokyo or Berlin, I recommend arriving three to four days early if you’re traveling from the US.
+For international races like Tokyo or Berlin, I recommend arriving three to four days early if traveling from the US.

 Hotel Placement is Everything